 As with all Regent Classic instruments this is just one idea of a console and stop list that could be built for your church, concert hall or home.
 If this instrument has inspired you to make an enquiry – we’d be delighted to work with you to design an instrument for your specific needs.
 Please do get in contact with us to discuss your requirements.
 Or if you’d simply like more information – we have brochures and other material that can be distributed to colleagues or a committee.

-Below you will find a video of the organ being played by Dr Joseph Nolan, lots of images and the detailed Stop List of both our Skinner Style Organ and the original Skinner Organ in St Peter’s Church.
+Below you will find a video of the organ being played by Dr Joseph Nolan.
+There are lots of images and the detailed Stop List of both our Skinner Style Organ and the original Skinner Organ in St Peter’s Church.

 Watch our video from Selby Abbey